-Bike to Work in the Energy Corridor
+Bicycle Commuting in the Energy Corridor

 Door to door, bicycling is faster than other modes for distances under three miles.
 In congested situations it is often faster for distances up to five miles.
 For longer trips bicycling still may save time by combining commuting time with exercise time.
-This is especially true in the Energy Corridor because of the number of trails providing access to major work sites from nearby neighborhoods.
+This is especially true in The Energy Corridor because of the number of trails providing access to major work sites from nearby neighborhoods.

 Bicycle commuting is a great way to squeeze regular exercise into a hectic schedule.
 Commuting time can be used to stay in shape instead of sitting frustrated in traffic.
 Bicycle commuters also get to work on time more often and are happier and more productive while they are there.

-This year's Bike to Work event will be held on Thursday, May 15, 2014.
+This year's Bike to Work event will be held on Thursday, May 15, 2014 from 6:30am-7:30am.
+Breakfast, giveaways and prizes are provided thanks to BP, Shipley's Do-Nuts, KIND Snacks and Watson's House of Ales.
 Leading up to event, staff will schedule Lunch & Learn events at area employers to provide bicycle instruction and safety tips.

 Want to know more about Bike Champions?
 Interested in becoming one?
 Please click here for a description of the Bike Champion role.

 If you're interested in having an instructor visit your worksite, please contact Kelly Rector at firstname.lastname@example.org or 281-759-3800.